krippix/Gustelandyard/README.md

 - [ ] Implement announcement of Mr.X position
 - [ ] Implement Dummy-Players (if less than 3 detectives)
 - [ ] Implement Multiple Map support
-- [ ] Maybe check input map for redundant vertices
+- [ ] Check input map for redundant vertices, or handle them at least
 - [ ] Create backend API (Do you even call that an API?)
 - [ ] Create Frontend